IN ENGLISH

 Hanna Höglund, Expressen

-Linnea finished her studies at the University College of Opera in Stockholm in 2017.
-During her studies she worked on roles such as Nancy in Britten's Albert Herring, Sesto in La clemenza di Tito by Mozart, Rosina in Il barbieri di Siviglia by Rossini, Anna 1 in Die Sieben Todsünden by Weill and Dinah in Trouble in Tahiti by Bernstein.
+Linnea has since trained at Vadstena folkhögskola, the Royal College of Music in Stockholm, and the University College of Opera in Stockholm, where she studied voice with Erik Årman – a collaboration that continues to this day.
+During her studies, she performed roles such as Nancy in Britten's Albert Herring, Sesto in Mozart's La clemenza di Tito, Rosina in Rossini's Il barbiere di Siviglia, Anna I in Kurt Weill's Die Sieben Todsünden, and Dinah in Bernstein's Trouble in Tahiti.